kubeslice-ent/egs-installation/docs/Quick-Install-README.md

 - You can skip dependencies if they're already installed (e.g., `--skip-controller --skip-ui` to upgrade only Worker)
 - In multi-cluster mode, you can install workers independently of Controller/UI location

+### 🔄 Advanced Features

+**Template Preservation:**
+- When adding new workers, the script preserves all configuration fields from the template
+- Ensures fields like `chart`, `namespace`, `release`, `helm_flags`, `inline_values` are not lost
+- Automatically saves worker template from repository or existing configuration
+- New workers inherit the complete structure with only specific fields updated

+**Multi-Cluster License Application:**
+- In multi-cluster mode, license is automatically applied to the controller cluster
+- Uses `--controller-kubeconfig` and `--controller-context` for license application
+- No manual intervention required for multi-cluster license setup

+**Intelligent Worker Management:**
+- Existing workers are automatically preserved with `skip_installation=true`
+- New workers get `skip_installation=false` (will be installed)
+- Duplicate workers are automatically detected and removed
+- Worker configurations are merged, not replaced

 ### Use Cases

 **Install only prerequisites (PostgreSQL, Prometheus, GPU Operator):**